 LTS Ambassadors seek to foster a welcoming community for all students, celebrate diversity on campus, and promote unity and connection between different student groups at LTS.
 LTS Amabassador elections are held in the spring for rising 7-12 grade students.
 Grade 6 representatives are elected at the start of the following school year.

 The National Honor Society (NHS) was established in the 1920s to recognize outstanding students of scholarship, promote leadership and develop the character of high school students.
 These purposes translate into the criteria that LTS uses as membership for our local chapter and all members are expected to maintain the society’s expectations.

-A faculty committee reviews eligible students in grades 10-12 for consideration in National Honor Society.
-Students must have attended LTS for at least one full year prior to consideration.
-The criteria for membership includes consistent grades in all courses above an 85 (82 for IB courses) as well as demonstrated excellence in leadership, service, and character within the Long Trail community.
+To be eligible to apply to NHS, a student must have attended LTS for at least one full year.
+The criteria for membership includes consistent grades in all courses above an 93 (91 for IB courses) as well as demonstrated excellence in leadership, service, and character within the Long Trail community.